 Three cuppers do the tasting & evaluation

 Also, be aware that buying “blends” may feel like the cheapest way to taste this magical coffee, but blends may contain 10% or less, and there’s no regulation.
-If you do this, you commit, and you buy a full bag of it.
+If you do this, you should commit and buy a full bag of it.
 That’s the deal here.

 I’m here for you.
 Here’s a few places that’ll hook you up:

-I want you to know that I spent way too long finding and vetting those based on the information provided by the Coffee Industry Board of Jamaica and you owe me like… enough for a cup of coffee out of the bag you buy.
-DM me.
+I want you to know that I spent way too long finding and vetting those based on the information provided by the Coffee Industry Board of Jamaica, so you're welcome!

 If you’re curious, click here to take a look at the site for the list of the certified sellers.
-You can see the list of importers here.
-Technically, the CIB has been replaced by The Jamaica Agricultural Commodities Regulatory Authority, but, much like the Sears Tower, it’s probably never going to be called by its new name.
+You can also see the list of importers here.
+Technically, the JCIB has been replaced by The Jamaica Agricultural Commodities Regulatory Authority, but, much like the Sears Tower in Chicago, it’s probably never going to be called by its new name.

-Here’s a few vetted options you can have on your doorstep within 2 days.
+Here’s a few vetted options you can have on your doorstep within a couple of days.

 Available in 8 oz. or 16 oz. bags, this medium roast is in a vacuum sealed bag with a burlap bag covering.
 This certified bag of coffee has the appropriate label right on the front for the whole world to see, which is exactly what we’re looking for.

 My best advice here is to buy the roast that you like the most.
 If you typically drink a dark roast, I’d encourage you to snag a bag of that.
 I typically push light roasts when it comes to specialty coffees largely because you’ll really taste the subtle notes and the origin flavors.
-You can read the whole shabang here, but the fact of the matter is that you like what you like.
+You can read our overview of different types of coffee roasts here, but the fact of the matter is that you like what you like.
 Go with it.

-If espresso is your jam, opt for the Peaberry.
-It’s best for making a 2 ounce shot of the good stuff.
+If espresso is your coffee beverage of choice, we recommend opting for the Peaberry.
+It our favorite for making a two-ounce shot of the good stuff.

-Wait, you bought whole bean, right?
+You bought whole bean, right?
 If not, you march your fingers right back to that site, cancel your order and resubmit it.
-Then I want you to write “I will never buy anything but whole beans ever again” 100 times on the blackboard.
+Then I want you to write “I will never buy pre-ground beans ever again” 100 times on the blackboard.

-Now that that’s been attended to, let’s talk about what’ll happen when that beautiful bag arrives.
-The moment it lands on your doorstep, store it somewhere dry and safe until you’re ready to enjoy the first mug.
+Now that that’s been attended to, let’s talk about what’ll happen when your coffee arrives.
+The moment it lands on your doorstep, store it somewhere cool, dry, and away from sunlight until you’re ready to enjoy the first mug.
 Next, make sure you have the following items:

 The best ways to take advantage of the complex flavors of this beautiful bean are immersion or drip.
 We’ll go through the French Press method right now, which you can get more background on here.
 You can also check out the Ultimate Guide on Pour-Over Coffee if you’d prefer to go that route.